nexus-xyz/nexus-zkvm/.github/pull_request_template.md

-Before opening your pull request, please answer the following questions.
+Before opening your pull request, please respond to the following prompts.

 #### Is this resolving a feature or a bug?